rahad404/UIU_C_assignment/README.md

 ## UIU C Assignment
-This repo contain al assignment I've done on C in my university.
+This repo contains all assignments I've done on C in my university.